 3.8 Drug-Free Workplace

 State agencies, boards, commissions and institutions are required to certify that they are in compliance with the Drug Free Workplace Act of 1988.
-If you were hired in May, 1989 or later, you were asked, on or before your first day of work, to read and sign an acknowledgment of receipt of information about the university's drug-free workplace policy.
+All employees are required, on or before the first day of work, to read and sign an acknowledgment of receipt of information about the University's drug-free workplace policy.
 The text of that policy follows:

 Drug Free Workplace Policy

-State agencies will not differentiate between drug users and drug pushers or sellers.
-Any employee who gives or in any way transfers a controlled substance while on the job or on agency premises will be subject to discipline up to and including termination.
+Any employee who uses, possesses, gives or in any way transfers a controlled substance, or is determined to be under the influence of a controlled substance, while on duty or on University premises will be subject to discipline up to and including termination.

-The term "controlled substance" means any drug listed in 21 U.S.C.
-Section 812 and other federal regulations.
+The term "controlled substance" means any drug listed in 21 U.S.C. § 812 as further defined in 21 CFR §§ 1308.11 - 1308.15.
 Generally, these are drugs which have a high potential for abuse.
-Such drugs include, but are not limited to, heroin, marijuana, cocaine, PCP, and "crack."
-They also include legal drugs which are not prescribed for the individual using them by a licensed physician.
+Such drugs include, but are not limited to, heroin, marijuana, cocaine, and PCP.
+They also include legal drugs, such as opioids, which are not prescribed for the individual using them by a licensed physician.

-If an employee is convicted of violating any criminal drug statute while in the workplace, he or she will be subject to discipline up to and including termination.
-Alternatively, the University may require the employee to successfully finish a drug abuse program sponsored by an approved private or governmental institution.
+Employees are required to abide by this policy as a condition of employment.
+If an employee violates this policy, he or she will be subject to discipline up to and including termination.
+Alternatively, at the University’s discretion, the University may require the employee to successfully finish a drug- program sponsored by an approved private or governmental institution.

 3.8 Updated 2/20/2010